-In Sweden, children are offered protection against ten diseases through the national vaccination programme for children.
+In Sweden, children are offered protection against eleven diseases through the national vaccination programme for children.
 Additional vaccinations are recommended for children and adults at risk.

 Vaccination programme for children

-The vaccinations that are offered to all children protect against 10 diseases: rotavirus infection, diphtheria, tetanus, whooping cough, polio, infections caused by Haemophilus influenzae type b, measles, mumps, rubella and serious diseases caused by pneumococcus.
-Girls are also offered a vaccine against the human papillomavirus (HPV).
+The vaccinations that are offered to all children protect against eleven diseases: rotavirus infection, diphtheria, tetanus, whooping cough, polio, infections caused by Haemophilus influenzae type b, measles, mumps, rubella, serious diseases caused by pneumococcus and human papillomavirus (HPV).
 (See table below.)
-Since 2016, all county councils ("landsting" or "regioner") additionally offer all infants vaccinations against hepatitis B.
+Since 2016, all regions additionally offer all infants vaccinations against hepatitis B.

 Most vaccines that are part of the Swedish child vaccination programme are given as combination vaccines, i.e. vaccines against several diseases are given in the same shot in order to minimize the number of injections.

 All vaccinations within the vaccination programme for children are voluntary and offered free of charge.